vibhatsu08/starbucks-homepage/README.md

 ProjectLog[0] - Started making this project in HTML and CSS. <br/>
 ProjectLog[1] - Completed making the desktop version of this project. <br/>
-ProjectLog[2] - Will be working on the mobile version of the project. <br/>
+ProjectLog[2] - Fixed the border bug on the join now button in the navbar.